How To Improve Sales Team Performance

 • Have a monthly training plan for the entire sales team

 Most business organizations/companies train their employees once after hiring them, and then it stops there; there is nothing like additional training.
-One thing that sales managers and directors forget is the fact that people forget easily and the content is lost in a short time; therefore, managers need to set and put in place these monthly reminder training at least one day in a month so that the sales teams keep the training content at the fingertips and emphasize the fact that they need to put the content into use.
+One thing that sales managers and directors forget is the fact that people forget quickly, and the content is lost in a short time; therefore, managers need to set and put in place these monthly reminder training at least one day a month so that the sales teams keep the training content at the fingertips and emphasize the fact that they need to put the content into use.
 According to Aberdeen, 87% of the training content is forgotten within a few weeks; thus, reminder training should no longer be taken for granted but rather as a necessity for the sales team to do better.

 • Feed the sales team with information and content

-The sales team might not have the ability always to generate content to use while attending to customers or B2B clients; therefore, as a business organization; you are bound to always send some sales content to the sales team such that they can be guided upon what to do and what to say as they appear before clients.
+The sales team might not have the ability always to generate content to use while attending to customers or B2B clients; therefore, as a business organization, I feel bothered when you are bound to send some sales content to the sales team such that they can be guided upon what to do and what to say as they appear before clients.
 On average, salespeople spend about 30% of their time looking for sales content; this wastes a lot of their time instead of being in the field looking for clients.
 The least time a sales rep should spend in the field should be 50% of their time; therefore, if that time is wasted on other things, they won’t have time for the field.

 • Set lead qualification requirements for your team